juxt/astro-website/src/pages/blog/maven-central.md

 # Clojars dependencies

-Naturally, while we do minimise dependencies in Crux, we do depend on a few libraries that are released on Clojars (Clojure itself, and other `org.clojure` libraries, are already on Central).
+Naturally, while we do minimize dependencies in Crux, we do depend on a few libraries that are released on Clojars (Clojure itself, and other `org.clojure` libraries, are already on Central).
 Because the addition of extra repositories doesn't automatically propagate from a library to